-There are various gay bars in Kyoto, most of which are small, intimate establishments.
-Kyoto gay bars have a more personal vibe than any gay bar I had ever seen before.
+There are several gay bars in Kyoto, most of which are small, quiet establishments.
+Kyoto gay bars have a more intimate vibe than any gay bar I had ever been to.
 The experience is akin to spending time in someone else’s living room with a few acquaintances.

-Michael and I stared at one another and said “well, why not.”
+We stared at one another and said “well, why not?”
 Although Apple was not the experience I expected, I’m very glad I went.

 Kyoto Gay Clubs